ilkerru/Practical-Calculator/0-b-Usage.md

 # Usage Guide for Practical Calculator Tools

 This document provides a step-by-step guide on how to use the various calculation tools provided in the **Practical Calculator** web application.
+Explanation of Sections:

+    Basic Calculator: A brief guide on how to use the basic calculator for simple arithmetic operations.

+    Interest Calculator: Instructions on how to calculate simple and compound interest, including input fields and results.

+    Date Difference Calculator: A guide for users to calculate the number of days between two dates.

+    Distance Between Two Cities Calculator: Provides a way to estimate the distance between two cities.

+    Travel Time Calculator: Instructions on how to calculate travel time between two cities, assuming a constant speed of 100 km/h.

 ## 1. **Basic Calculator**